-Dave Cusano is currently in his fourth season at the helm of the Wheaton men's and women's indoor and outdoor track & field programs.
-Cusano has coached 49 All-Americans and one NCAA National Champion combined between both programs.
+Dave Cusano recently concluded his fourth season at the helm of the Wheaton men's and women's indoor and outdoor track & field programs.
+Cusano has coached 49 All-Americans and two NCAA National Champions combined between both programs.

-On the women’s side, Cusano has led Wheaton to six national placements and four top-10 finishes in just three years including a fourth place team finish at the 2014 NCAA Indoor National Championships.
+On the women’s side, Cusano has led Wheaton to six national placements and four top-10 finishes in just four years including a fourth place team finish at the 2014 NCAA Indoor National Championships.
 Cusano has earned two New England Women's and Men's Athletic Conference (NEWMAC) Coach of the Year honors guiding the women's squad to a pair of back-to-back runner-up finishes at the conference championships during his first two seasons.
-The women's squad also finished second this past season at the NEWMAC Championships.
+The women's squad also finished second at the 2014 NEWMAC Championships.

 On the men's side, Cusano has coached five All-Americans and led the Lyons to a fourth place finish at the 2012 NEWMAC Championships, their highest placement since 2010.
-In total, Wheaton has posted 65 NEWMAC All-Conference performances between both programs under Cusano in just three years.
+In total, Wheaton has posted 74 NEWMAC All-Conference performances between both programs under Cusano in just four years.

 Cusano arrived at Wheaton following seven years as an assistant track & field coach at the University of Maine.
 During that span, Cusano coached 30 America East champions, 11 NCAA Regional qualifiers, two New England champions, and two Eastern College Athletic Conference (ECAC) champions.
 In 2009, Cusano was named UMaine Coach of the Year while America East bestowed its ‘Coaching Staff of the Year’ award on the track & field staff from Orono.